MaryamAsgarinezhad/obsidian/DevOps/CDN.md

 - Lua: ngx.var. .....
 - Nginx config: $

-1- **To use invntory variables in config files, we Set Inventory Variables in Nginx Configuration**:
+1- **To use inventory variables in config files, we Set Inventory Variables in Nginx Configuration**:

 ```lua
 server {